A Ceylon Press Tiny Guide

 THE MIDNIGHT STAR SAPPHIRE

-A deep purple-violet star gem, The Midnight Star Sapphire gets its name from its shadowy appearance, an appropriate hue for a 116.75 carat gem with a provenance that is anything but well illuminated.
-Most experts appear to agree that it does actually come from Sri Lanka (though their reasoning can be Babylonian to follow) but reliable records only date back to the end of the 19th century when the stone was acquired by George Kunz and sold to the American financier, J.P.
+A deep purple-violet star gem, the 116.75 carat gem Midnight Star Sapphire can be traced to the end of the 19th century when it was acquired by George Kunz and sold to the American financier, J.P.
 Morgan.
-Today it sits gleaming darkly in the American Museum of Natural History in New York.
+Today it sits in the American Museum of Natural History in New York.

 9